zzossig/zzoDocs/content/docs/configuration/multilanguage.md

 enableToc: false
 ---

+To enable/disable the language translation button in the footer, edit the parameter `enableLangChange` in `params.toml`.

 The default language of this theme is English.
 If you want to use another language, follow these steps

 1. Make a menu file.